 |Double-Pane w/LoĒ³-366, Argon||0.24|

 Meet today’s strictest energy efficiency guidelines.

 With a center of glass U-factor of only 0.20 (0.23 without argon) and SHGC of just 0.25, an insulating glass unit with LoĒ³-366 and LoĒ-i89 meets the most stringent energy standards – without going to a triple-pane unit.

-This allows you to offer more double-pane window options that can meet the proposed ENERGY STAR guidelines everywhere in the country.
+This allows you to offer more double-pane window options that can meet the proposed ENERGY STAR guidelines throughout North America.

 The advantages are more than clear.

 In addition to providing maximum energy efficiency in a double-pane unit, LoĒ-i89 offers several other customer-pleasing benefits.

 Its surface is smooth, making it easier to remove label residue and clean.
 And perhaps most importantly, there’s no haze to mar the view.